Beginner's guide to landscape astrophotography: Equipment recommendations for different budgets

 Panorama head: 150€

-A panorama head enables the creation of detailed panoramas and is a great help for Milky Way photography.
+A panorama head enables you to create detailed panoramas and is a great help for Milky Way photography.

 rollei c6i

-This carbon tripod offers high stability with low weight - ideal for transportation into the great outdoors.
+This carbon tripod offers high stability and low weight—ideal for transporting into nature.

-The same accessories as the budget setup, but with higher quality options for more reliability and performance.
+The same accessories as in the budget setup, but with higher-quality options for greater reliability and performance.

-• An intervalometer makes it possible to take long exposures and time-lapse sequences.
+• An intervalometer enables you to take long exposures and timelapse sequences.

 • A dew heater prevents the lens from fogging up.

-• A power bank to operate the dew heater and charge the batteries (for cell phone or camera).
+• A power bank to operate the dew heater and charge the batteries (for cell phones or cameras).

 Conclusion